q264456/hello-world/README.md

 # hello-world
 my first GitHub project

-My name is HuangShiPeng, I am a student which like java and python,I join in GitHub for develop myself code technology.
+My name is HuangShiPeng, I am a student which like java, html5 and python,I join in GitHub for develop myself code technology.

 I hope i will hava a goodtime in GitHub.